ansys/pymechanical/doc/source/getting_started/index.rst

 features that are available to you.

 PyMechanical is compatible with Mechanical 2023 R1 and later on Windows and on Linux.
-Later releses provide significantly better support and features.
+Later releases provide significantly better support and features.

 For more information, see the `Ansys Mechanical <https://www.ansys.com/products/structures/ansys-mechanical>`_ page on the Ansys website.